Cadienvan/gmail-reader/README.md

 ### Core Features
 - **📧 Gmail Integration**: Fetch and traverse unread emails
-- **🤖 AI-Powered Analysis**: Generate intelligent summaries of email links using local Ollama
+- **🤖 AI-Powered Analysis**: Generate intelligent summaries of email links using **100% local Ollama** - no data sent to external services
 - **🎴 Flash Cards**: Create educational flash cards from content for learning
 - **🎤 Voice Commands**: Hands-free navigation (Italian/English support)
 - **📊 Analytics**: Track viewed emails and manage storage
 - **⚙️ Configurable AI**: Customize AI models and prompts

 ### Technical Features
-- **Local AI Processing**: Uses Ollama with deepseek-r1:1.5b model
+- **🔒 Privacy-First Local AI Processing**: Uses your local Ollama installation with any compatible model
+- **🧠 Flexible Model Support**: Choose from any Ollama-compatible model for your specific needs
+- **💾 Smart Browser Caching**: All emails, summaries, and flash cards stored locally in your browser
-- **Advanced Link Extraction**: Automatically detects and analyzes links in emails
+- **🔗 Advanced Link Extraction**: Automatically detects and analyzes links in emails
-- **Smart Caching**: Efficient storage of emails, summaries, and flash cards
-- **Voice Recognition**: Multilingual voice commands for accessibility
+- **🎤 Voice Recognition**: Multilingual voice commands for accessibility
-- **Modern UI**: Responsive design with Tailwind CSS
+- **🎨 Modern UI**: Responsive design with Tailwind CSS
+- **🚫 Zero External Dependencies**: No cloud AI services required - everything runs on your machine

 ---